- Centre for Research and Education in Arts and Media

 Research

 Julie’s work as a practice-based researcher redefines the boundaries of nonfiction filmmaking, investigating the intricate relationship between art, society, and spatial agency.
 A key innovation in her work is the development of the research methodology "site-integrity" featured in the Journal for Artistic Research, Issue 19 (2019).
 This approach investigates how camera-motorised devices can 'perform' a site through an ethically and culturally informed lens, creating critical experiences for audiences that open debate and question social spaces.
-In this methodology, the camera is used as a creature of autonomy, a source of possibility through which site materiality might be found and shared.
+In this methodology, the camera actively collaborates with both human and non-human agents to highlight the dynamic, emergent, and relational nature of place.
 Julie’s research has been shared internationally through site-specific film screenings, conferences, peer-reviewed journals, and exhibitions.

 Recent research and arts grants include: